 Tucson Attractions: Outdoors

 With over 350 days of sunshine, spending time outdoors in Tucson is a no-brainer.
 Even during the hot summer months because many Tucson attractions have special evening events to take advantage of the cooler nights.
-Keep a few desert hiking tips in mind to stay comfortable and safe while hiking and exploring outdoors.

 We always love visiting the local zoo while traveling, and Reid Park Zoo is fun for visitors and locals alike.